stevedonovan/runner/readme.md

 for the cache, and `runner --doc` will open that documentation in the browser.
 (It's always nice to have local docs, especially in bandwidth-starved situations.)

+If you want docs for a specific crate, then `runner --doc crate` will work.
+But remember that the Rust documentation generated has a fast offline searchable index!

 ## Dynamic Linking

 It would be good to provide such an experience for the dynamic-link case, since